persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 The context menu (right click) of the OTStudy or its window provides three ways to define a physical model:

-- New analytical physical model
+- New symbolic physical model
 - New Python physical model
 - New YACS physical model